david-yoon/detecting-incongruity/README.md

 	> /src_whole/ <br>
 	> ./eval_AHDE.sh   : evaluate test dataset with AHDE model and "whole" method
 - results will be displayed in console <br>
-- scores for the testset will be stored in "output.txt" <br>
+- scores for the testset will be stored in "./output.txt" <br>

 ----------